Introduction to Psychology for critical thinking designers

 I seem to remember that popular physics books crowded the shelves of major bookstores about 10 years ago.
 Now it’s cognitive and behavioural psychology.

-I have put a few of the insights from these books to good use in my design process.
+Over the years I have tried to put a few of the insights from these books to good use in my design process.
 Principles such as Intrinsic Motivation, Framing, The Anchoring Effect, Planning Fallacy and the mechanics of Choice have been useful.
 Learning about human behaviour has given me a clearer sense of the pitfalls I frequently face in making decisions and shed light on why users encounter difficulties with a product.

 As we learn through these books, we mustn’t fall into the trap of thinking that these theories can solve all of our design problems.
 When I say I have put ‘a few’ of these insights to good use, I mean just that.